nekrutnikolai/mysite/content/resume.md

 *Jun 2021 - Aug 2021*

 * Worked on the farm, learned how to drive tractors, etc.

 **Lawn Mowing & Yard Care**, *State College, PA*

 *Summers 2017 - 2021*

 * Had a side-hustle

 ---

-## Supplemental Education

-**Johns Hopkins Center for Talented Youth: Crafting the Essay**

-*August 2019 - March 2020*

-**Summer Springboard: Fundamentals of Engineering at University of California Berkeley**

-*June 2019*

----